-For the sixth consecutive year, Community Canvas is giving young artists at area elementary schools a chance to display their passion for healthy living and their talent for art.
+For the ninth consecutive year, Community Canvas is giving young artists at area elementary schools a chance to display their passion for healthy living and their talent for art.

-To begin, Kellyn Foundation conducts a classroom program series in the schools.
-In these classroom sessions, we discuss the connection between good health and good nutrition through programs created especially for third, fourth and fifth graders.
+Kellyn Foundation conducts a three-year classroom program series in the schools.
+In these classroom sessions, Kellyn “healthy lifestyle” educators discuss the connection between good health and good nutrition through programs created especially for third, fourth and fifth graders.
 Students learn differences between fresh, healthy, whole food and drink compared to processed unhealthy products.
-Students also learn how to read food labels and find the amount of sugar and fat in products.
-In addition, students learn how to make the healthiest choices when they are out at restaurants or away from home with friends.
+Students also learn how to read and understand nutrition labels, while learning to make the healthiest choices wherever they are.

-Third and fourth grade students at several participating schools get even closer to their food by planting, growing and harvesting produce from their own school garden, creating a year-round healthy food experience.
+Kellyn Foundation engages the third and fourth grade students at all the participating schools to get even closer to their food by planting, growing and harvesting produce from their own school garden, creating a year-round healthy food experience.

 Lehigh Valley Reilly Children’s Hospital, Kellyn Foundation and Buy Fresh Buy Local are partnering with neighborhood corner stores to make it easier for families to make healthy choices by offering affordable fresh, local produce.

-Participating chefs compete in a “cook-off” by creating healthy dishes using three ingredients supplied by the Kellyn Foundation’s Eat Real Food Mobile Market.
-The winning chef will be voted on by the audience, including the child artists, and will be awarded the Reilly Children’s Hospital’s “golden spoon” trophy.
+While the students are creating their art, participating chefs will compete in a “cook-off” by creating healthy dishes using three ingredients supplied by the Kellyn Foundation’s Eat Real Food Mobile Market.
+The winning chef will be voted on by the audience, including the child artists, and will be awarded the Lehigh Valley Reilly Children’s Hospital’s “golden spoon” trophy.

 The Community Canvas program costs families nothing but their time and support for what we hope to be a tasty and inspiring experience for the entire family.
 The most important artistic talent students need is creativity and a passion for healthy living.